How Bulimia Affects Teeth

 Dr. Brian McKay of Advanced Cosmetic Implant & Laser Dentistry is a nationally recognized dental care expert with a unique focus on helping you to recover from Bulimia and its effects.
 For more than 25 years, Dr. McKay has delivered exceptionally compassionate and comprehensive dental care for victims of bulimia in a completely confidential and non-judgmental environment.

 Dr. McKay is the founder of The Smile Within Foundation as well as the author of the book Bulimia is a Dental Disease.

 “Bulimia can be a very cruel disease,” says Dr. McKay.
 “The incredibly deep emotional work that many women and men who suffer from bulimia complete to overcome this disease is absolutely incredible.
 For me, it is gratifying and humbling to play a role in helping make sufferers of bulimia feel whole again by giving them back their smiles.
 Best of all, the smile of someone who has recovered from bulimia lights up their entire being and touches me every time.”

-Dr. McKay began working with Dr. Greg Jantz from The Center for Counseling and Health Resources, a world-renowned eating disorder care and treatment center in western Washington, nearly 25 years ago.
+Seattle cosmetic dentist Dr. Brian McKay began working with Dr. Greg Jantz from The Center for Counseling and Health Resources, a world-renowned eating disorder care and treatment center in western Washington, nearly 25 years ago.
 Dr. Jantz is highly acclaimed for his ability to counsel people suffering from anorexia, bulimia, binge eating and compulsive overeating.
 He has always recognized that binging and purging activity can result in significant damage to teeth.

 To learn more about how Dr. McKay can help you, please call our Patient Concierge at 206-720-0600.
 Your consultative visit is completely confidential.